 Prenatal Exercise: How Much Is Too Much?

-Social media has shined a spotlight on moms-to-be doing intense workouts like CrossFit, surfing and SoulCycle.
-Should these women be considered a cautionary tale — or an inspiration?
+Social media has shined a spotlight on moms-to-be doing intense workouts like surfing and SoulCycle.
+But where do we draw the line?

 Lea-Ann Ellison, 35, never expected to find herself at the center of a social media firestorm.
 But when the Los Angeles–based mom of three logged on to her Facebook page one morning, she was stunned to find more than 5,000 comments on an image she had posted of herself lifting a barbell during her daily CrossFit workout.
 So why the backlash?
 Ellison was 32 weeks pregnant at the time — and the weight above her head looked almost as big as she was.
 “People wrote some very ignorant remarks, telling me that my choices were selfish and I was risking hurting my baby,” says Ellison.
 “They said I’d be to blame if anything happened to him.”